-Back by popular demand, festival organizers are very excited about hosting this unique venue in 2016.
+Back by popular demand, festival organizers are very excited about hosting this unique venue in 2017.
 “For several years, the addition of a birds of prey show to the festival’s schedule of events has been a top priority” says Events Chairman Rod MacIntosh.
-“After dozens of inquiries, we were fortunate enough to make connections with Falconry Environmental Services Inc. based in St. Lazare, Quebec.
-Their biologists have agreed travel to Perth-Andover and perform 2 birds of prey “flight demonstrations” in May.
+“We are fortunate enough to welcome again the Falconry Environmental Services Inc. based in St. Lazare, Quebec.
+Their biologists have agreed travel to Perth-Andover and perform 2 birds of prey “flight demonstrations” in June.
 In addition, visitors to the festival will be able to stop and see these majestic birds up close and ask questions at the Falconry Environmental booth on the festival grounds.

 Although nonexistent in New Brunswick, the art of falconry has a long and distinguished history recorded as far back in time as 722 BC!
 In the UK and parts of Europe, falconry probably reached its zenith in the 17th century, but soon faded, particularly in the late 18th and 19th centuries, as firearms became the tool of choice for hunting.
 Falconry in the UK experienced resurgence in the late 19th century which undoubtedly led to its introduction to North America in the early 1900s.